sfbrigade/care-connect/README.md

 The CareConnect tooling lives inside this repository.
 After bringing up the Docker stack (`docker compose up`), use the following commands from the repo root to seed local data:

 1. **Import clinics**
+   Ask a team member for a copy of the sample data CSV.

    ```
    docker compose exec server bash -l -c 'npm run import:clinics -- ../clinics.csv'